Kanishka: Kanishka and Buddhism

-In Buddhist tradition Kanishka is regarded as of utmost importance, as he not only believed in Buddhism but also encouraged its teachings as well.
-As a proof of it, he administered the 4th Buddhist Council in Kashmir as the head of the council.
+In Buddhist tradition Kanishka is regarded as of utmost importance.
+Although he never converted to Buddhism, he encouraged its teachings and provided royal sponsorship.
+Notably, he administered the 4th Buddhist Council in Kashmir as the head of the council.
 It was presided by Vasumitra and Ashwaghosha.
 Images of the Buddha based on 32 physical signs were made during his time.

 He encouraged both the Gandhara school of Greco-Buddhist Art and the Mathura school of art (an inescapable religious syncretism pervades Kushana rule).
 Kanishka personally seems to have embraced both Buddhism and the Persian attributes but he favored Buddhism, proven by his devotion to Buddhist teachings and prayer styles depicted in various books related to kushan empire.

 His greatest contribution to Buddhist architecture was the Kanishka stupa at Purushapura, modern day Peshawar.
 Archaeologists who rediscovered the base of it in 1908–1909 estimated that this stupa had a diameter of 286 feet (87 metres).
 Reports of Chinese pilgrims such as Xuanzang indicate that its height was 600 to 700 (Chinese) "feet" (= roughly 180–210 metres or 591–689 ft.) and it was covered with jewels.

 Kanishka is said to have been particularly close to the Buddhist scholar Ashvaghosha, who became his religious advisor in his later years.